renvrant/formcontrol-freaks/chapter/chapter.md

 in place:
 once a value is defined,
 it is *immutable*.

+> FIXME I'm assuming this definition is purposefully abridged to reduce clutter?

 Rather than changing its state, a program written in a pure functional language creates an entirely new state on which to operate.